2017 Virginia Tech Hokies football team

 The 2017 Virginia Tech Hokies football team represented Virginia Polytechnic Institute and State University during the 2017 NCAA Division I FBS football season.
 The Hokies were led by second-year head coach Justin Fuente and played their home games at Lane Stadium in Blacksburg, Virginia.
 Virginia Tech competed as members of the Coastal Division of the Atlantic Coast Conference.
 They finished the season 9–4, 5–3 in ACC play to finish in second place in the Coastal Division.
 They were invited to the Camping World Bowl where they lost to Oklahoma State.

-Previous season

-The Hokies finished the 2016 season 10–4, 6–2 in ACC play to win its sixth ACC Coastal Division title.
-In the ACC Championship, the Hokies fell to eventual National Champion Clemson.
-The Hokies were invited to the Belk Bowl where they defeated Arkansas, scoring 35 unanswered points to win the game 35–24, the greatest comeback in team history.